 The concept of real options has grown in popularity in recent years.
-Despite numerous theoretical publications the number of business applications of the real options concept is not impressive.
-The reasons for slow adoption of real options can be summed up as follows:
+Despite numerous theoretical publications the number of business applications of real options concept is not impressive.
+The reasons for the slow adoption of real option can be summed up as follows:

-- the types of valuation models currently used are not well known or understood by corporate managers and practitioners, - many of the required modeling assumptions are often and consistently violated in practical real option application, the necessary additional assumptions required for mathematical tractability limit the scope of applicability.
+- (i) the types of valuation models currently used are not well known or understood by corporate managers and practitioners, - (ii) many of the required modelling assumptions are often and consistently violated in practical real option application, - (iii) the necessary additional assumptions required for mathematical tractability limit the scope of the applicability.

-Another shortcoming for most real option models is that they do not take into account the effects of competition.
+Another shortcomings of most of real option models is that they do not take into account the effects of competition.